Neutral / cushion / high arch

 - Still with the upper, the 2nd iteration of the 33-DFA features lesser overlays and slightly bigger holes in the mesh.
 The lesser overlays mean a bit of reduction while the new mesh will improve even more the breathability of this shoe.

-- A no-sew toe protection made of durable, but flexible material provides adequate protection without adding weight or cramping the toe box.
+- This Asics running shoe has a no-sew toe protection made of durable, but flexible material provides adequate protection without adding weight or cramping the toe box.